 Implementation of activities to improve ROIC

 We are implementing activities to improve ROIC throughout the company as part of our initiatives to improve capital efficiency.
 Each division sets ROIC targets and uses an ROIC tree as a tool in its activities to improve ROIC.
-Activities are divided into three categories—expansion of sales (Category A), cost reduction (Category B) and improvement of asset efficiency (Category C)—and each division sets KPIs(Key Performance Indicators) for its businesses.
+Activities are divided into three categories— expansion of sales (Category A), cost reduction (Category B) and improvement of asset efficiency (Category C)—and each division sets KPIs(Key Performance Indicators) for its businesses.
 Divisions report on initiatives they have taken to improve ROIC and KPIs they have set in their ROIC tree during management conferences.
 They then monitor the degree to which the KPIs have been accomplished and discuss solutions to issues at department meetings such as monthly results meetings.
-We had always been working to reduce inventory and debt, but by using the ROIC tree and linking it to KPIs that can be applied at a site level, we are now able to provide employees with a better understanding of the effects and significance of our efforts, resulting in more effective PDCA cycles.
+By using the ROIC tree to link ROIC with KPIs operated at the field level, we are able to widely disseminate the understanding of the effects and significance of our initiatives to employees and more effectively implement the PDCA cycle.

 For example, in divisions requiring large investments in process industry equipment, indexes such as machine load factor (actual running time of facilities / baseline running time of facilities) and wastage factor are prioritized as KPIs in the ROIC tree.
 Results by product type are assessed and issues and solutions are discussed weekly.
 By focusing on machine load factor and wastage factor, which have the greatest impact on these divisions' results, these divisions have created a positive spiral where they are able to improve their plant turnover, which enables them to operate with less inventory.
 We have a variety of businesses, and as this method enables each business division to set the most appropriate KPIs and endeavor to accomplish the targets, we can carry out our businesses more effectively.